-Revised policy notes that the Department will publish annually a potentially changing set of data elements that are subject to verification each award year, and that it may revise applicable verification documentation requirements.
-Revised policy also notes that the school may choose to originate Title IV aid prior to the completion of verification, but prohibits the disbursement of subsidized funds prior to the completion of verification and more clearly states that borrowers who are eligible to receive only unsubsidized Stafford and/or PLUS Loan funds are not subject to verification requirements.
+Revised policy notes that the Department will publish annually a potentially changing set of data elements that schools must verify each award year, and that it may revise applicable verification documentation requirements.
+Revised policy also prohibits the origination of subsidized Stafford loan funds prior to the completion of verification and more clearly states that borrowers who receive only unsubsidized Stafford and/or PLUS Loan funds are not subject to verification requirements.
 Revised policy lists the revised verification exemptions.